CodeURJC-DAW-2023-24/webapp10/README.md

   - **Registered User**: User who can view the page and its content, and also participate in the available bets.
   - **Administrator**: User who can modify, add and delete any bet from the application.

 ___

 ## 📷 Images
+In our web application we have the following types of images:
+   - **User Profile Photo**: The photo which is shown in the profile of the users.
+This image will be upladed by the users.
+   - **Football Matches Photos**: The photo which is shown in each football match on which users can bet.